Is Agentjet Safe?

 Nerq's Trust Score is calculated from 13+ independent signals aggregated into five dimensions.
 Here is how Agentjet performs in each:

-The overall Trust Score of 78.5/100 (B) reflects the weighted combination of these signals.
-This exceeds the Nerq Verified threshold of 70, indicating the tool meets our standards for production use.
+The overall Trust Score of 60.9/100 (C+) reflects the weighted combination of these signals.
+This is below the Nerq Verified threshold of 70.
+We recommend additional due diligence before production deployment.

 Who Should Use Agentjet?